-To prevent the build-up of high levels of nitrogen when purging, be sure it is done in a well ventilated area.
-Purge low pressure nitrogen (1 to 2 psig) through the refrigerant piping during brazing.
-This will help to prevent oxidation and the introduction of moisture into a system.
-NOTE - When installing refrigerant lines longer than 50 feet, see the Lennox Refrigerant Piping Design and Fabrication Guidelines, CORP.
+To prevent the build-up of high levels of nitrogen when purging, it must be done in a well-ventilated area.
+Purge low-pressure nitrogen (1 to 2 psig / 6.9 to 13.8 kPa) through the refrigerant piping during brazing.
+This will help to prevent oxidation and the introduction of moisture into the system.
+NOTE - When installing refrigerant lines longer than 15.2 meters, see the Lennox Refrigerant Piping Design and Fabrication Guidelines, CORP.
 9351-L9, or contact Lennox Technical Support Product Applications for assistance.
 To obtain the correct information from Lennox, be sure to communicate the following information: Model and capacity.

-- 1. Route the suction and liquid lines from the fittings on the indoor coil to the fittings on the outdoor unit.
-Run the lines in a direct path, avoiding unnecessary turns and bends. - 2.
-Make sure that the suction line is insulated over the entire exposed length and that neither suction nor liquid lines are in direct contact with floors, walls, duct system, floor joists, or other piping. - To avoid damaging the rubber grommets in the cabinet while brazing, slide the rubber grommets over the refrigerant lines until they are away from the heat source.
-NOTE - Place wet rags against piping plate and around suction line connections. - 4.
-Connect the suction and liquid lines to the evaporator coil.
-Take care to protect the cabinet and internal components as detailed in figure 14. - Braze using an alloy of silver or copper and phosphorus with a melting point above 1,100°F (593°C).
+- Route the suction and liquid lines from the fittings on the indoor coil to the fittings on the outdoor unit.
+Run the lines in a direct path, avoiding unnecessary turns and bends. - 2 Make sure that the suction line is insulated over the entire exposed length and that neither suction nor liquid lines are in direct contact with floors, walls, duct system, floor joists, or other piping. - 3 To avoid damaging the rubber grommets in the cabinet while brazing, slide the rubber grommets over the refrigerant lines until they are away from the heat source.

+NOTE - Place wet rags against piping plate and around suction line connections.

+- 4 Connect the suction and liquid lines to the evaporator coil.
+Take care to protect the cabinet and internal components as detailed in figure 14. - 5 Braze using an alloy of silver or copper and phosphorus with a melting point above 1,100°F (593°C).